-- 4. In Article 12, the following indent is added: - '- cross-subsidisation of universal services outside the reserved area out of revenues from services in the reserved area shall be prohibited except to the extent to which it is shown to be strictly necessary to fulfil specific universal service obligations imposed in the competitive area; rules shall be adopted to this effect by the national regulatory authorities who shall inform the Commission of such measures.' - 5.
-In Article 19, the following sentence is added to the first paragraph:
+- 4. In Article 12, the following indent is added: - '- cross-subsidisation of universal services outside the reserved area out of revenues from services in the reserved area shall be prohibited except to the extent to which it is shown to be strictly necessary to fulfil specific universal service obligations imposed in the competitive area; rules shall be adopted to this effect by the national regulatory authorities who shall inform the Commission of such measures.'

+3. In Article 12, a fifth indent is added: